AmritaCSN/MajorProject_AMENP2CSN21003_Amaldeep/src/agl/README.md

 -   **Include the IPSec Package**

-    In order to include the IPSec package, you need to edit the `local.conf` file located in `conf`.
+    In order to include the IPSec package, we need to edit the `local.conf` file located in `conf`.
 Add the following line: